HBF+Europe: Post-production Support

 We encourage producers to think about sustainability at every stage of the filmmaking process – from development to production and beyond – so that each project can create social, economic and environmental value.

-For 2025, the HBF’s sustainability award criteria reflects this structured approach.
+For 2026, the HBF’s sustainability award criteria reflect this structured approach.
 The 15 points previously assigned to sustainability have now been broken down into several detailed elements.
-You can find these listed in Appendix 3 – award criteria.
-In order to develop a sustainability strategy that should be incorporated into different sections of your application dossier, please refer to Appendix 1 – eligibility criteria and regulations for instructions and guiding questions.
+You can find these listed in Appendix 3 – Award Criteria and further instructions in Appendix 1 – Eligibility Criteria and Regulations.

 -